-- Make every effort NOT to lose room keys (or mailbox key where applicable)! - It costs \$35 per key to replace a lost or stolen room and entry key. - LOCK your room when sleeping or away.
-For added security, doors are equipped with peepholes and safety chains. - DO NOT open building doors to anyone other than residents of the building. - When walking around campus at night, students are encouraged to walk with friends and to be aware of emergency bluelight telephone locations. - Do not trespass into areas of halls that are secure, such as rooftops, attics, basements, mechanical rooms, etc.
+- Make every effort NOT to lose room keys (or mailbox key where applicable)! - It costs \$65 per key to replace a lost or stolen room and entry key. - LOCK your room when sleeping or away.
+For added security, doors are equipped with peepholes and safety chains. - DO NOT open building doors to anyone other than residents of the building. - When walking around campus at night, students are encouraged to walk with friends and to be aware of emergency bluelight telephone locations.
+CWU has a Courtesy Assistance Team (C.A.T.) which provides safe walking companions for students, staff and visitors, primarily during hours of darkness to midnight. - Do not trespass into areas of halls that are secure, such as rooftops, attics, basements, mechanical rooms, etc.